The Mark & Brian Show: History

-In 1995 Mark & Brian convinced Frank Jordan, mayor of San Francisco, California to shower with them, completely nude, during a live radio show just before election day.
+On October 27, 1995, Mark & Brian convinced Frank Jordan, mayor of San Francisco, California to shower with them, completely nude, during a live radio show just before election day.

 In 2006, they conducted their version of the reality TV-based contest "Two Strangers and a Wedding," in which single women auditioned to be the bride, then chose from five male finalists to marry—without ever meeting before the wedding.
 In 2007, the concept was modified to "Three Strangers and a Wedding," in which the bride chose two of the five male finalists to come to the wedding.
 Upon meeting the bride at the wedding, the grooms had the option of proposing to the bride, who could then accept either proposal or decline them both.
 Each of the resulting marriages was brief and ended in divorce.

 On June 13, 2012, Thompson announced that he was retiring from radio after 25 years at the end of his contract, and would be moving to Charlotte, North Carolina with his wife.
 His last day at KLOS was revealed to be August 17, 2012.
 During Thompson's farewell show, Phelps announced that he would also be leaving KLOS, bringing The Mark & Brian Show to an end.

 Former producers include Frank Murphy (aka "Mr. Owl") Nicole Sandler, Johnny Vega, and Rosemary Jimenez.
 Their last producer was Ted Lekas.

 In September 2022, Thompson released his memoir, Don't Bump the Record, Kid: My Adventures With Mark and Brian (ISBN 979-8352202470) and appeared at various events on his book tour.